18F/handbook/_pages/how-we-work/glossary.md

 - Words
 ---

-* **18F** - [18F](https://18f.gsa.gov/) develops partnerships with agencies to help them deliver exceptional digital experiences that address their strategic initiatives.
+* **[18F](https://18f.gsa.gov/)** - 18F is a division within TTS.
+18F develops partnerships with agencies to help them deliver exceptional digital experiences that address their strategic initiatives.
 They also aim to strengthen government technology practices in ways that last beyond their formal partnerships.
-18F is a division within TTS.

 * **2FA** - Two-factor authentication: entering a second, temporary code in addition to a username and password.
 2FA provides added security when logging in to programs, like GitHub, remotely.